uviclibraries/taguette/qualitative-coding.md

 10. Once you have your research files and your codes, **click on the documents tab**, and you will be able to see the content of your document.

-11. Now, you can keep moving forward by highlighting more passages on your text related to your themes/codes by selecting the passages you want and left-clicking on them, as you do it, a pop-up showing [NEW HIGHLIGHT] will appear, you can click on tag and select one of the tags you want to attach the passage you just selected.
+11. Now, you can keep moving forward by highlighting more passages on your text related to your themes/codes by selecting the passages you want and left-clicking on them, as you do it, a pop-up showing [NEW HIGHLIGHT] will appear, you can click on tag and select one of the tags you want to attach the passage you just selected.<br>
 ![Create a new tag while tagging a passage](/images/taguette-coding-10.gif)

 12. By doing this throughout your data, you will be creating a list of your tags based on the words themes/codes you chose.
 To see your list, click on the left column of your Taguette interface